Hanno Möttölä: Professional career

-National team career
+International career

 Möttölä was a long-time member of the senior Finnish national basketball team.
 With Finland, he played at the 1995 EuroBasket, the 2011 EuroBasket, the 2013 EuroBasket, and the 2014 FIBA World Cup.

+Coaching career

+After ending his playing career, Möttölä has worked as the head coach of Helsinki Basketball Academy team HBA-Märsky in second-tier Koripallon I-divisioona, and an assistant coach of Finland national team since 2019.

+In May 2024, Möttölä was invited to coach at NBA G League Elite Camp and at the 2024 NBA draft combine event.

+In August 2025, it was announced that Möttölä would join the coaching staff of the Canada men's national basketball team after the EuroBasket 2025 tournament with Finland.

 Personal life

 Finnish ice hockey players, Jarkko Ruutu and Tuomo Ruutu, are Möttölä's second cousins.